This is a guest post

 Why not try a hearty chickpea stew or a delicious spinach and lentil curry?
 Cooking with things like pulses and lentils are great because a little goes a long way.
 Their nutritional value is also excellent!

 Be Supermarket Savvy

 Another way to tackle food wastage is to make a shopping list before you head off for your weekly shop.
 This way you’re more likely to buy what you actually need and far less tempted by the strategically placed goodies as you wander aimlessly around the shops.
 Of course, straying from the list a little (it’s ok, the bottle of wine was half price) is allowed, but if you have a good idea of what you set out to buy then you are less likely to go for things you don’t need (or might already have).

 It’s also worth remembering that buying branded items isn’t always the best option.
 Ok, some things have unbeatable branded versions (ketchup, mayonnaise and Peanut Butter anyone?!) but there are a lot of products where you are quite literally paying more, for the same item.
-It may take a little longer, but reading labels to see what the actual difference in the product is, before buying a branded version for the sake of it, could help you save some pennies!
+It may take a little longer, but reading labels to see what the actual difference in the product is, could help you save some pennies!

 Re-assess your Bills